-- B. Removing Items from Consent Agenda/Action.
+- A. Consent Agenda.
+Recommendations from the CEO to grant an Application for disability retirement in full, and Committee recommendations for which there has been no timely Request for an Administrative Hearing under Section 3, above, will be considered by the Board on its consent agenda. - B. Removing Items from Consent Agenda/Action.
 Any member of the Board may remove an item from the consent agenda to be discussed and voted on separately.
 Such items will be considered by the Board in closed session as set forth in Section 7, below. - C. Action on Recommendations from the CEO.
 After consideration by the Board, the Board will either (i) adopt the recommendation of the CEO; or (ii) or refer the matter to the Disability Committee for consideration. - D. Action on Recommendations from the Disability Committee.
-After consideration by the Board, the Board will either (ii)-adopt the recommendation of the Disability Committee; or (iii) refer the matter to a Hearing Officer for a Hearing (unless a Hearing is waived by the Applicant, in which case the Committee recommendation will be adopted).
+After consideration by the Board, the Board will either (i) adopt the recommendation of the Disability Committee; or (ii) refer the matter to a Hearing Officer for a Hearing (unless a Hearing is waived by the Applicant, in which case the Committee recommendation will be adopted).